jaeyk/regression-analysis-with-time-series-data/README.md

 **Figure 6.
 Model performance comparisons**

 I then checked the performances of these four models using AIC.
 AIC score measures the difference between the model accuracy and complexity.
 Lower AIC score indicates a closer fit.
-However, checking AIC scores of these models at one point could be not sufficient.
+However, checking AIC scores of these models at one point could be not sufficient for a comprehensive test.
 Another concern is these models perform differently depending on the date they are fed.
 Some models may fit for the short-term time period and others do better for the long-term period.
 To address this concern, I created a for loop function and checked how AIC scores of these four models vary as I extended the data from the year 1970 to 2017.
 Fogire 6 demonstrates that the ordinary least square (OLS) model with logged dependent variable consistently outperforms OLS, poisson, and negative binominal models.

 ```{r}